Gå til sidens indhold

 What is disqualification?

-Disqualification means that for a period of time, a person is prohibited from participating in the management of the type of companies, where officers and directors do not have personal or unlimited liability for the company’s obligations, such as public and private limited companies.
+Disqualification means that a person for a period is prohibited from participating in the management of companies in which officers and directors do not have personal or unlimited liability for the company’s obligations, such as public and private limited companies.

 Who can be disqualified?

-Persons who have been members of management in a company that has become insolvent may be disqualified.
+Persons who have been members of the management in a company that has become bankrupt may be disqualified.

 How long does the disqualification period last?